suryateja010/openshift-may-2024/Day1/README.md

   - reason being, containers shares the hardwares on the underlying host operating systems
   - containers also shares the host-os Kernel
   - containers doesn't have their own kernel
+- containers won't be able to replace a Virtualization technology
+- while containers hosts a single application, VM hosts an Operating System.
+Hence, they are complementing technogy not competing technology.
+They are normally used in combination, so they can and will co-exist.

 ## Virtualization vs Containerization
 - Each Virtual Machine represents an OS while each Container represents a single application
-- Each Virtual Machines gets dedicated hardware resources while containers running on the same OS shares the hardware resources on the host OS
+- Each Virtual Machine gets dedicated hardware resources, while containers running on the same OS shares the hardware resources on the host OS
 - Each OS running on the Virtual Machine has its own Kernel, while containers don't have their own kernel, containers depends on Host OS kernel

 ## Container vs Normal Application Process